stan-dev/design-docs/designs/0032-stan-output-formats.md

 the algorithm state, and individual variable estimates.
 For downstream analysis we need to evaluate the goodness of fit  (R-hat, ESS, etc), and compute statistics for all model parameters and quantities of interest.

-For the sake of example we propose the following names:
+Therefore we propose the following set of output files

   + `sample` - the model estimates on the constrained scale; 1 column per variable (element), one row per iteration.
   + `sample_params_unconstrained` - the model parameter and transformed parameter estimates on the unconstrained scale.